Moulick/ingress-whitelister/readme.md

 ## What is Ingress Whitelister?

 Ingress Whitelister adds annotations to your ingress objects based on labels.
-Its a very simple operator whose current sole purpose is to compile a list of ip addresses and add it as an given annotation
+It is a very simple operator whose current sole purpose is to compile a list of ip addresses and add it as an given annotation

 This operator is built using [Kubebuilder](https://github.com/kubernetes-sigs/kubebuilder).